a8i9zm/Cubix_Data_Engineer/README.md

 ## Introduction

-This project provides a set of functions to process and transform weather and taxi trip data, and to manage data uploads and downloads to/from AWS S3.
+This project provides a set of functions to process and transform weather and Chicago taxi trip data from API, and to manage data uploads and downloads to/from AWS S3.
 The transformations include cleaning and preparing the data for further analysis or integration into data pipelines.

 ## Examples, what data the project can provide